Module Catalogue 2025/26

 The Critical Reflection - students must reflect on their experiences of the placements and the placement host organisation.

-The Research Project - students must produce an original piece of work that responds to a practical/theoretical challenge facing the cultural sector, and which can be explored in the context of their placement organisation.
-They must show how methods were used to gather information, evidence and/or data during the Work Placement programme/project activities; how these were analysed; and the implications of the findings for the practices of the organisation and (if appropriate) the wider sector.
+The Practice Based Enquiry - students must produce an original piece of work that responds to a practical/theoretical challenge facing the cultural sector, and which can be explored in the context of their placement organisation and/or the wider museum/gallery/heritage sector.
+The Practice Based Enquiry should consider the implications of the research for M/G/H practices and may include policy recommendations.

 To be successful the work placement reflective report will need careful planning and preparation and will need a high level of informed critical reflection.